shohinsan/sjsu_cmpe_131/alpha/Specification.md

 ## Triggers
 - User views the calendar
 ## Primary Sequence
-- System shows user the calendar view
+- User goes to calendar view
 - System displays added time blocks on calendar
-- User is able to click and view details of time block events
+- User is able to change color of blocks for organization
-- User can see conflicts and resolve them (see create time blocks)
 ## Primary Postconditions
 - Able to see time blocks added to account by user
 - User can recolor blocks